 Chiedere e dire l'ora in qualsiasi momento della giornata.

-(Asking for and telling the time at any time of the day.)
+(Asking for and telling the time at any moment of the day.)

 - For exact hours, use 'in punto'.

-- For the quarter hour, use 'un quarto' and 'meno un quarto'.
+- For quarter hours, use 'un quarto' and 'meno un quarto'.

 | Formare l'ora (Forming the time) | Formula (Formula) | Esempio (Example) |